-Inspired to educate the next generation of nursing professionals, the nurse educator specialty consists of a program based in nursing theory, research and educational theory and practices.
-Students complete a 150 clock hour practicum with clients in a specific area, as well as a 300 clock hour practicum teaching in classroom and clinical settings.
+Inspired to educate the next generation of nursing professionals, students in the nurse educator specialty track of the MSN program take courses in nursing theory, research and educational theory and practice of nursing education.
+Students complete a 150 clock hour clinical education practicum with clients in a specific area, as well as a 300 clock hour academic practicum in which teaching is experienced in classroom and clinical settings.

-Students in the nurse educator program are prepared to teach in academic settings, professional development settings, and organizations which plan and provide client educational offerings.
-Graduates are eligible to sit for the National League for Nursing (NLN) Certified Nurse Educator exam once they have met the NLN criteria.
+Graduates of the nurse educator program are prepared to teach in academic institutions, professional development settings, and organizations which plan and provide educational offerings.
+Graduates are eligible to sit for the National League for Nursing (NLN) Certified Nurse Educator examination under Option A of the NLN criteria.

 The Nursing Programs offered by the Marian University School of Nursing and Health Professions are approved by the

-State of Wisconsin Department of Regulation and Licensing,
+State of Wisconsin Department of Safety and Professional Services,

 Board of Nursing